etijskens/onesided/thoughts-on-noncontiguous-data.md

 - header buffers and message buffers may be separated.
 - the MessageHandlerBase class does not need a MessageBox class

-The MessageBox object could be replaced with a Broadcaster object: it stores the buffers, broadcasts the headers, and acts upon the received headers.
+The MessageBox object could be replaced with a Messenger object: it stores the buffers, broadcasts the headers, and acts upon the received headers.

 ##### Plan